Tatham Art Gallery

 Thank you to everyone, artists and buyers, who supported our annual fund-raising project 'The Fabulous Picture Show' 2017!

 Total Amount raised after costs: R 109 705!

 Learn more at www.fotag.co.za.

-From 18h00 patrons can enjoy a light supper in Café Tatham for R45, excluding drinks.
+On Tuesdays from 18h00, FilmClub patrons can enjoy a light, inexpensive supper in Café Tatham.
 FilmClub charges a nominal R35 per show, with subscribers enjoying a substantial discount.
-Booking is essential as the lecture theatre can only accommodate 50 people.
+Booking is essential as the venue can only hold 50 people.